 While others existed in various forms and for various purposes, it was the late Cleo Baldon of the Venice, California-based landscape design firm Galper/Baldon Associates who is credited with having brought the lap pool to California with her designs in the early 1970s.
-Baldon's design innovation helped to fuel the fitness scene that followed.
+Baldon's design innovation helped to fuel the fitness scene that followed and her work was featured in the book she co-authored with her husband, Ib Melchior, Reflections on the Pool: California Designs for Swimming.
 She also held a patent for the first prefab fiberglass spa (the Hydro-Spa) with contoured seating.

 Baldon, who grew up in Washington state, said that the long, narrow irrigation trenches that run between apple orchards were one of the inspirations for the lap pool.

 Although Baldon's mother didn't allow her daughter to actually go swimming in those Washington irrigation trenches, the designer went on to create some of the most beautiful lap pools in which to swim and enjoy.
 With the serious athletic swimmer in mind, she believed that a pool that was only 8 or 9 feet wide (and at least 45 feet in length) would allow someone to comfortably perform swim strokes.
 Optimal lap pool depths are 3 feet at the shallow end, 4 feet in the middle, and 5 feet to stand up in the deep end.
 A "leg" area at the shallow end is ideal for children to play and to locate access steps.

 Building, maintaining, and heating a lap pool is similar to other pools, although this type can be used like a swim-in-place pool (or spool) if it is equipped with a machine that creates a strong artificial current.
 This allows a swimmer to swim against a continuous flow of water without moving forward or needing to turn at the ends of the pool, all the while perfecting strokes and toning.